 That’s wonderful.
-And that human approach to things that’s great and moving our concentration to another whole area.
+And that human approach to things that are great and moving our concentration to another whole area.
 So we have the millennial workforce rising right now, and it’s gaining so much momentum and the gig economy is very prevalent.

 So with the rise in the millennial workforce, the gig workers are increasing day by day and they’re there for all sorts of jobs.
 So how do you think this is going to fit in the organizational setup that we have right now And with the current financial crisis coming up.
 Do you think this is here to stay?